 How to Fix It

-If the extractor is causing issues, you’ll need to replace it with a current model in order to have rounds locking securely and prevent any irregular lockup.
+If the extractor is causing issues, you’ll need to replace it with a new one to have rounds locking securely and prevent any irregular lockup.
+Since they’re both affordable and easy to replace, ordering a few extractors at a time, along with recoil and firing pin springs is a good practice for anyone who owns a Rock Island 10mm, or any other 1911 design for that matter.
 Additionally, if recoil springs are too weak, you must also replace them.
 Be sure to choose ones made especially for Rock Island 10mm firearms so that your gun works properly and resists wear.

 Furthermore, remember to always lubricate your weapon adequately, as this will lessen rubbing between components while keeping everything running smoothly.

 If you find that your Rock Island 10mm is jamming regularly, there are a few potential causes.
-One of the most common issues is related to the gun’s cheap construction.
+One of the most common issues is related to the gun’s relatively cheap construction.
 Since some of the parts are made from lower-quality materials, they can easily cause snags or become worn and result in jams.
+Specifically, if the feed ramp is not quite right in terms of geometry, or wears usually quickly, this will result in failures to feed.

 Another potential culprit is the ammunition.
-If you’re using less-than-stellar ammo, this can lead to increased wear on the gun and cause jams.
+If you’re using hollow points, sometimes the lip of that point can catch on the feed ramp.

 How to Fix It

-For issues related to the gun’s construction, it’s best to get in touch with Armscor, the manufacturer of the Rock Island 10mm.
+For issues related to the gun’s construction on the feed ramp, it’s best to get in touch with Armscor, the manufacturer of the Rock Island 10mm.
 They may be able to replace the parts, although you may still experience the same issue down the road.

 How to Fix It